 - Community Art: The combination of grassroots participation and the use of images that speak to local culture and history make Community Art a powerful statement of community identity, pride, and ownership.
 Proposals for Community Art are considered on a case-by-case basis.
 Local examples include building murals and painted streets.
 Inspirations from across the Web include:

 Often members of homeowner associations want to be included in the list of Neighborhood Associations, but that list only includes associations for which membership is voluntary and open to the public - including both owners and renters.
-For Homeowners Associations, membership is required as part of the purchase of a home and limited to property owners exclusively.
+For homeowner associations, membership is required as part of the purchase of a home and limited to property owners exclusively.

-The Planning Department maintains contact information for Homeowners Associations which have agreed to share their information.
-That contact information can be accessed through the County-City website, using the GIS Viewer and selecting "Neighborhood/Homeowner Associations" in the "Map Switcher" box.
-This interactive mapping tool identifies boundaries and contact information for both types of associations.
+The Planning Department maintains contact information for homeowners associations that have agreed to share their information.
+That contact information can be accessed through the map above.